dbierer/zf2-module-for-doctrine-tutorial/README.md

 // view/application/admin/index.phtml
 <a href="/admin/<?php echo $event->getId() ?>"><?php echo $event->getName() ?></a><br />
 ```
+- Rewrite `Application\Controller\SignupController::indexAction()` and `view/signup/index.phtml` to use the Event repository class to find all events
 - Run the built-in PHP webserver to test:
 ```
 cd /path/to/working